Frequently Asked Questions

 How are students placed in arts classes?

-Students in Dance and Instrumental Music are leveled by technical ability.
-Theatre, Musical Theatre and Vocal Arts students are placed with their grade-level peers.
-Any question about leveling may be directed to the appropriate department chair.
+Students in Instrumental Music are placed by technical ability.
+Dance, Theatre, Musical Theatre, Visual Arts, and Vocal Arts students are placed with their grade-level peers.
+Any question about placement may be directed to the appropriate department chair.

 What do arts classes on a typical day look like?

 Every student is required to take 2 arts classes per day on a Monday/Wednesday, Tuesday/Thursday schedule.
-Fridays, in the arts, are devoted to arts electives.
-Juniors and seniors choose their Friday electives and 9th and 10th graders are placed in electives by the department faculty.
+Fridays, in the arts, are devoted to additional arts classes that meet just once per week.
+Students in 11th and 12th grade will have the opportunity to choose a period 4 Friday elective class outside their arts program.
 All arts courses are required for graduation.

 What is J-Term?

-Toward the end of the school year, each student must demonstrate learned skill in his/her particular discipline for a panel of faculty and an outside guest professional artist.
+Toward the end of the school year, each student must demonstrate learned skill in their particular discipline for a panel of faculty and outside guest professional artists.
 Students are critiqued and given feedback.

 What performance opportunities are available?
 Does SPCPA offer extra-curricular programming?

 Each semester, every arts class presents work either in process or performance.
-Showcases, workshops, concerts, and open houses happen most often in early December and again in May.
+Showcases, workshops, concerts, and open houses happen most often at the end of a semester.
 J-Term is an opportunity for students to work exclusively toward a performance that happens at the end of January.
 All arts programming at SPCPA, at this point, is curricular.

 How does SPCPA work with students who must miss an extended period of school for an outside arts experience?

-Students must see their Dean/Counselor to obtain a Predicted Extended Arts Contract.
+Students must see the Dean of Students to obtain a Predicted Extended Arts (PEAA) Contract.

 Are SPCPA arts instructors fully licensed teachers?

-Though arts instructors are working professional artists, each arts instructor employed by SPCPA is licensed by the Minnesota Board of Teaching.
-Most arts instructors are working under a limited license.
+Every arts instructor employed by SPCPA is licensed by the Minnesota Board of Teaching.
+Because all our arts instructors are working professional artists, most arts instructors are working under a limited license.

 For arts classes and programming, who should I contact if I have a question?